-The online multiplayer for Project Cars 2 could be somewhat clunky at times, though it seems that the online platform has been completely redesigned for Project Cars 3.
+The online multiplayer for Project Cars 2 could be somewhat clunky at times, the online platform has been completely redesigned for Project Cars 3.

-Skill-based matchmaking will ensure that you’re always racing against other opponents at a similar level to you, based on your pace and safety rating rather than just your in-game level.
+Skill-based matchmaking ensures that you’re always racing against other opponents at a similar level to you, based on your pace and safety rating rather than just your in-game level.

 Keeping with the more arcade styling of Project Cars 3, in addition to the serious racing modes online, there are also multiplayer ‘games’ such as ‘breakout’ along with pace-setter challenges which take your best time over 3 laps, and scheduled ‘official’ events which have set car/track combinations.